shinebarbhuiya/Similarweb-Unlmited-Chrome-Extension/README.md

 - Unlmited Data

-The styling currently sucks becasuse I didn't want to spend too much time on styling.
+The styling currently sucks because I didn't want to spend too much time on styling.
 If it works, it works.